Sunday, December 22, 2024

 Replacement of liquidators

-The liquidators actually did the main work of preparing for the termination of the trials in the first six months of their activities, so the number of commission members in 2019 also decreased significantly.
+The liquidators actually did the main work to prepare for the termination of the trials in the first six months of their activities, so the number of commission members in 2019 also decreased significantly.
 Already with a significantly reduced composition and under the chairmanship of Lyubov Solovyova, they existed for more than four years - from mid-2018 to the end of 2022.

 For the liquidators of that time, their replacement came as a surprise, in particular for the chairman of the liquidation commissions of four courts, Lyubov Solovyova.

-“This is what the leadership of the Supreme Court decided, maybe they wanted new faces, it was more convenient to work with new [commission members].
+“This is what the leadership of the Supreme Court decided, maybe they wanted new faces, it was more convenient to work with new [members of the commissions].
 It was strange for me too.
 They did it [appointed a new composition of the commissions] without warning,” says Lyubov Solovyova, “As soon as there was an order for a new composition of the liquidation commissions, in January 2023, I quit.”

 The State Judicial Administration did not respond to NGL.media's question about the reason for the changes.